wuweijue/react-dialogbox/README.md

 A series of compatibility processing between JS and CSS is realized by using webpack
 </div>
 <div>
-Volume: all native implementations, almost no additional dependencies, active and small inclusions, very compact
+Volume: Except for react, all native implementations, almost no additional dependencies, active and small inclusions, very compact
 </div>

 <br>